fgutierrezsticta/datasets_YL/README.md

 # datasets YL
-Datasets obtained from Uniprot about Yarrowia lipolytica
+Datasets obtained from Uniprot about strains of *Yarrowia lipolytica*.